Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Log–aware conformal Pad e methodology

-where $b(\Lam)$ carries the required $\log(\Lam/\pi^2)$ piece that reproduces exactly the $\Lam^2\log\Lam$ term, and we optionally allow $e(\Lam)$ to include a logarithmic part (not fixed by current expansion).
+We use the generalized two-point Pad\'e form introduced in Appendix~G of Ref.~\cite{Du:2021jai} (see also Appendix~C of Ref.~\cite{Andersen:2021kld}):

+The factor $4/3$ in the denominator enforces $f\to3/4$ at large $\Lam$ while eliminating $\Lam^{-1/2}$ and $\Lam^{-1}$ terms in the strong-coupling expansion.
 The shifted coefficient $\bar b(\Lam)=b(\Lam)+\tfrac{3}{2\pi^2}$ ensures the $\mathcal O(\Lam)$ term matches Eq.~\eqref{eq:weak}.
-Constants $a,c,d$ and the non-log parts of $b,e$ are fixed by matching Eqs.~\eqref{eq:weak} and~\eqref{eq:strong}.
-This construction is a two-point/Hermite-Pad\'e approximant that matches expansions at $\Lam\to0$ and $\Lam\to\infty$~\cite{BakerGravesMorris,Chisholm1973}, reproduces the $\Lam^2\log\Lam$ coefficient exactly, and tends to $3/4$ at large $\Lam$ (the factor $4/3$ in the denominator enforces the correct strong-coupling limit while eliminating $\Lam^{-1/2}$ and $\Lam^{-1}$ terms).
+Constants $a,c,d$ and the non-log parts of $b,e$ are uniquely fixed by matching Eqs.~\eqref{eq:weak} and~\eqref{eq:strong}; this is a two-point (Hermite) Pad\'e approximant in the sense of Refs.~\cite{BakerGravesMorris,Chisholm1973}.
+The coefficients are

+The $\log(\Lam/\pi^2)$ in $b(\Lam)$ reproduces the exact $\Lam^2\log\Lam$ coefficient.
+The coefficient $e(\Lam)$ inherits a logarithmic part from $b(\Lam)$; this is not fixed by the current perturbative expansion and is a consequence of the rational structure of the ansatz.